KenSciResearch/fairMLHealth/README.md

     pip install <path_to_fairMLHealth_dir>

-### Troubleshooting
+### Troubleshooting Installation Issues

+*Trouble with the Installation?*
+     - Step 1: Verify that you're using a compatible version of python.
+     - Step 2: If step 1 does not resolve your issue, verify that all required packages are properly installed.
-For some metrics, FairMLHealth relies on AIF360, which has a few known installation gotchas.
+     - Step 3: For some metrics, FairMLHealth relies on AIF360, which has a few known installation gotchas.
 If you are having trouble with your installation, first check [AIF360's Troubleshooting Tips](https://github.com/Trusted-AI/AIF360#troubleshooting).

-If you are not able to resolve your issue through these troubleshooting tips, please let us know through the [Discussion Board](https://github.com/KenSciResearch/fairMLHealth/discussions) or by submitting an issue using the [Issue Template](docs/code_contributions/ISSUE_TEMPLATE.md) found in our [Documentation folder](docs/README.md).
+If you are not able to resolve your issue through the troubleshooting tips above, please let us know through the [Discussion Board](https://github.com/KenSciResearch/fairMLHealth/discussions) or by submitting an issue using the [Issue Template](docs/code_contributions/ISSUE_TEMPLATE.md) found in our [Documentation folder](docs/README.md).

 ## FairMLHealth Usage
 Below are some quickstart examples of our most popular features.
 More information about these and other examples can be found in our [examples_and_tutorials](./examples_and_tutorials) folder!
 These specific examples are based on our ToolUsage notebooks, for which we've provided online access in Jupyter's nbviewer via the following links: